Are you ready to learn how to reduce your sugar cravings? I’m a little intense about the subject of sugar as I know how unhealthy sugar is.

-As a child I was practically raised on white sugar and feel that it had a part in my many health problems which took me decades to overcome.
+As a child, I was practically raised on white sugar and feel that it had a part in my many health problems which took me decades to overcome.
 You can read some of my story here: Diana’s Story.
 It was a different time back then.
 There was not the awareness about nutrition that there is now.

-I’m going to give you strategies to avoid sugar and the cravings, but first I must make a few points about why you would want to do such a thing.
+I’m going to give you strategies to avoid sugar and cravings, but first I must make a few points about why you would want to do such a thing.
 This was already dealt with briefly in my previous article on artificial sweeteners.

-7 Reasons to Give Up Sugar:
+7 Reasons to Give Up Sugar

-1. Sugar is Not Food – It is empty calories with little nutritional value and actually causes your body to steal vitamins from other vital organs in attempt to process the sugar, leaving you undernourished.
+1. Sugar is Not Food – It is empty calories with little nutritional value and actually causes your body to steal vitamins from other vital organs in an attempt to process the sugar, leaving you undernourished.

 2. Sugar Makes You Fat – It is filled with calories that are stored in your fat tissues.